Common Signs and Symptoms of Video Game Addiction

 Playing video games used to just be something you did, along with other activities like hiking, biking, or playing golf.
 Now, it’s all you do!
 Does this describe you?
 Have your favorite hobbies and activities fallen to the wayside?
 If activities you once enjoyed no longer have the same appeal, it could be a sign that video games are slowly taking over your life.

 True happiness lies in living a well-rounded, balanced life.
 If you were once an avid skier, surfer, or even musician, but find yourself less motivated to follow your passion because you’d rather be gaming, you may need to evaluate your choices.
+A large community on Reddit complain about this very problem so know that you’re not alone.

 Mood Swings and Changes in Your Personality